-Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation No If you are representing an organisation, please name it NA Privacy - please tick if appropriate е ☐ I consent to my submission being published in full ☑ I consent to my submission being published excluding personal information ☐ I do not want my submissio n published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS ON THE QUESTIONS BELOW?
-DO YOU HAVE ANY COMMENTS of Are the proposed changes to experience requirements adequate?
-ON THE QUESTIONS BELOW?
+Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation No If you are representing an organisation, please name it NA Privacy - please tick if appropriate e ☐ I consent to my submission being published in full ☑ I consent to my submission being published excluding personal information \square I do not want my submission published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS (ON THE QUESTIONS BELOW?
+Are the proposed changes to experience requirements adequate?
 No. Are the proposed changes to experience requirements Are the proposed changes to experience requirements adequate?
 Is the inclusion of supervision experience and the proposed length of supervision experience No.

-least six months operating a drill and dealing with ground conditions.
 Should have 6 months charging experience to understand how explosives work and what they do.
-How do you get the required 'supervisor' experience without a practicing certificate unless you work as a 2IC?
+How do you get the required "Supervisor" experience without a practicing certificate unless you work as a 2IC?
 This will be very difficult for a small mine to undertake.